alanshlam/HoneyNet/4r_report/README.md

 - **Insight**: Attackers exploit both legacy (SNMP, VNC) and modern (Log4j) vulnerabilities, targeting protocol weaknesses.

 ### 7. VirusTotal Analysis of Cowrie Download Files
+You can view the detail findings at VirusTotal_Findings.md
 - **Non-Malicious Files (8)**:
   - **File Type**: ASCII text, including a download script (`S=ip address; ...`) in six files, attempting to fetch payloads via `wget`, `curl`, or `ftpget`.
   - **Maliciousness**: 0/50–62 vendors flag as malicious, but the download script suggests an initial attack vector.